-When attempting early practice LSATs under timed conditions, many students come away extremely discouraged with their results.
-This is understandable, of course, as your LSAT score is the key to attending a great school, and a poor performance can hold you back more than any other factor.
-So how should you view low scores early in your prep, and what can you do to get past them?
+When taking the LSAT, whether in practice or for the real deal, many students come away extremely discouraged with their results.
+This is completely understandable and common.
+Your LSAT score is the key to attending a great school, and a poor performance can hold you back more than any other factor.
+So how should you view low scores, and what can you do to get past them?

 We’re sorry that your score doesn’t live up to your expectations.
 The test is rough for almost every single person that takes it.
 It’s one that humbles everyone who faces it, and while the degree of that may vary, struggling with something that’s profoundly difficult is completely normal and nothing to ever feel bad about.